 Cherry Beach finish line.
 Photo: Warren Won

 The variable nature of the conditions on Lake Ontario requires an alternate race course in the event that crossing is deemed unsafe.
-In such an event, the race will be run on a near-shore course (with no escort boats).
-The configuration will be determined based on conditions, at a length of roughly 2o-30 miles.
+In such an event, the race will be run on a near-shore course (with escort boats optional).
+The configuration will be determined based on conditions, at a length of roughly 20-32 miles.
+The alternate course will rank up there in distance with some of the most respected endurance races on the East Coast, and will have a significant open-water paddling component.
+Relay teams will have the opportunity to split the paddle, or switch into the solo race.
+Race directors may also alter the crossing route (i.e., reverse the course, or start in a different location).

 Photo: Warren Won